TheExGenesis/TheExGeneisis/cv.md

 _Internship_ (Sep 2017 –Feb 2019)

 Investigating the application of unsupervised learning methods to music emotional analysis.
-This was done under professor David Matos at L2F (Spoken Language Laboratory) of INESC-ID, the R&D division of the Insititute for the Engineering of Systems and Computers.
+This was done under professor David Matos at L2F (Spoken Language Laboratory) of INESC-ID, the R&D division of the Institute for the Engineering of Systems and Computers.

 ***